 Species that are range-restricted exist in small, finite areas.
 This is not necessarily because their habitat type is rare but because they require very specific microhabitats and microclimates.
-A habitat generalist, like the Clicking Stream Frog (Strongylopus grayii), can thrive in a variety of environments, from pristine mountain streams to farm dams and even sewerage pipes in urban areas.
-Habitat specialists, however, are different.
-Their survival is tied to very specific ecological conditions, and any disruption—however small—can have devastating consequences.
+A habitat generalist, like the Clicking Stream Frog (Strongylopus grayii) for example, can thrive in a variety of environments, from pristine mountain streams to farm dams and even sewerage pipes in urban areas.
+Habitat specialists, however, are very different.
+Their survival is tied to highly specific ecological conditions, and any disruption—however small—can have devastating consequences.

 When landscapes are transformed by human activities, habitat specialists suffer the most.
 A wetland may appear intact at a landscape scale, but if its hydrology is altered, its function may be irreversibly changed.
 This is where the concept of extinction debt comes into play.
-A population may persist for years after a habitat has been degraded, giving the illusion of stability, but without the right conditions, it will eventually decline and disappear.
+A population may persist for several years after a habitat has been degraded, giving the illusion of stability, but without the right conditions, it will eventually decline and disappear.

 Historically, species have been able to respond to environmental change by dispersing to new areas.
-But in a fragmented landscape—where towns, cities, plantations, sugarcane fields, and pastures dominate—the remaining patches of natural habitat become islands in a human sea.
+But in a fragmented landscape—where towns, cities, roads, plantations, sugarcane fields, and pastures dominate—the remaining patches of natural habitat become islands in a human sea.
 This is where island biogeography becomes relevant.
 When a species is isolated in small pockets of habitat, even minor changes can push it toward local extinction.
 The problem is, we may not detect these declines until it's too late.

 The lesson we took from the Red List process was clear: we need to incorporate population studies into all of our conservation projects.
-Before declaring a species "safe," we must first determine whether its populations are stable.
+Something that has not been adequately done for most amphibian studies, because collecting such data is often challenging.
+Before declaring a species "safe," (really nothing is truly ‘Least Concern), we must first determine whether its populations are stable.
 Conservation decisions must be based on actual population trends, not just mapped distributions.
 And the best way to do that?
 Ask the frogs themselves.

 That’s how Learning to Listen was born.

 We adopted an advanced acoustic spatially explicit capture-recapture (aSCR) methodology to study the Long-toed Tree Frog.
-This approach involves setting up six microphones around a calling population and recording six synchronized audio channels.
+This approach involves setting up six microphones around a calling population and recording six synchronised audio channels.
 By precisely measuring the distances between microphones, we can use computational models to differentiate between individual frogs and estimate population size.

 On paper, it sounds simple.
 In reality, it’s anything but.
 Conducting fieldwork in wetlands—often in remote, difficult terrain—requires immense effort.
-Data processing is equally grueling.
-Audio recordings must be meticulously analyzed to filter out false positives before being imported into statistical software, which can turn even the most powerful computer into an overworked brick if not optimized for processing.
+Data processing is equally gruelling.
+Audio recordings must be meticulously analysed to filter out false positives before being imported into statistical software, which can turn even the most powerful computer into an overworked brick if not optimized for processing.
 But the reward is immense: we can generate accurate population estimates and track trends over time.

 Bioacoustics doesn’t just tell us how many frogs are calling—it provides crucial insights into wetland health.
 By monitoring amphibian populations over time, we can assess the impact of conservation interventions.
 If population numbers decline, we can investigate causes and implement corrective actions such as adjusting burning and grazing cycles, restoring wetland hydrology by closing drainage ditches, and controlling invasive alien vegetation.
 Then, we sit back and listen again.